 If you were hoping to take the SAT online now because you have a learning difficulty or physical disability or cannot reach any of the available test centers, the College Board offers accommodations that can make the test more manageable for you.

-If you have a learning disability, visual impairment, or other condition that makes the paper format of the test challenging for you, you may qualify for SSD accommodations.
-These can include using a larger bubble sheet, taking the essay section on a computer, or even having a scribe record your answers for you.
+If you have a learning disability, visual impairment, or other condition that makes the digital format of the test challenging for you, you may qualify for SSD accommodations.
+These can include taking the SAT with pencil and paper, using a larger bubble sheet, or even having a scribe record your answers for you.

 If You Can't Reach a Test Center